 Taft is a tiny town located in the state of Tennessee.
 With a population of 256 people and just one neighborhood, Taft is the 373rd largest community in Tennessee.

-When you are in Taft, you'll notice that it is more blue-collar than most other communities in America.
-41.07% of Taft’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Taft is generally considered to be a blue-collar town.
+41.07% of the Taft workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Taft is a town of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Taft who work in farm management occupations (41.07%), architecture and engineering (25.00%), and teaching (19.64%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Taft has relatively fewer families with younger children, and/or college students.
 Combined, this makes Taft a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.